 Liquidity risk is managed in SIDAC on a material currency basis.
-From a CRR perspective, USD has been primarily the only significant currency for SIDAC historically for regulatory reporting purposes, however SIDAC's methodology also classifies GBP and EUR as material currencies.
-The Company is cognisant that its sources of funding are not diversified, and concentration risk is generated as a result of its dependence on FX swap instruments transacted with Group entities.
+The Company is cognisant that its sources of funding are not diversified, and concentration risk may be generated if there is a dependence on FX swap instruments to fund certain currencies, which are transacted with Group entities.
 This risk is mitigated by imposing a RAF limit on the percentage amount of funding that can be conducted via FX, by holding a large portfolio of liquid assets and other unencumbered assets in various currencies, as well as by managing the maturity mismatch by ensuring diversification of the funding maturity profile.

 Furthermore, SIDAC monitors both the LCR and NSFR internally against pre-defined limits for all material currencies.
-In addition, ALCO has established intraday risk limits for each material currency and maintains 30-day cumulative FX funding gap limits with respect to EUR and GBP.
+In addition, ALCO has established intraday risk limits for each material currency and maintains 30-day cumulative FX funding gap limit with respect to EUR.